Clubs & Societies

 The Student Ambassador role is an excellent opportunity to gain some valuable work experience and develop your personal and professional skills, such as communication and teamwork, providing increased employability.
-It is a paid role, at £7.38 an hour, plus gift vouchers may be given when a high number of hours are undertaken.
+It is a paid role, plus gift vouchers may be given when a high number of hours are undertaken.

 Our Clubs & Societies